sxjczzl/Homebrew-brew/docs/Manpage.md

 - `HOMEBREW_NO_AUTO_UPDATE`
   <br>If set, do not automatically update before running `brew install`, `brew upgrade` or `brew tap`.

-- `HOMEBREW_NO_BOTTLE_SOURCE_FALLBACK`
+- `HOMEBREW_BOTTLE_SOURCE_FALLBACK`
-  <br>If set, fail on the failure of installation from a bottle rather than falling back to building from source.
+  <br>If set, fall back to building from source if installation from a bottle fails.

 - `HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK`
   <br>If set, do not check for broken dependents after installing, upgrading or reinstalling formulae.